-A training session is required to use the Studio.
+A short training session is required to use the Studio.
 Contact Ann Hanlon to schedule training and with questions: firstname.lastname@example.org

 For more information about using the Audio Studio, please contact Ann Hanlon at email@example.com.